isomerpages/moe-jpjc/_about-jpjc/Admission Matters/JAE Appeals 2024.md

 <p><b><u>UPDATE:</u></b></p>

-<p><b>We are currently facing technical difficulties with the online portal.
-We seek your understanding and patience as we work to rectify the issue.</b></p>
+<p><b>The technical difficulties have been resolved.
+Please resubmit your applications through the online portal.
+We apologise for any inconvenience caused..</b></p>

 <p>Students are required to apply online through this <a href="https://jae.jpjc.edu.sg/"> portal</a>.
 Please note that we do not accept hard copy application forms.</p>